Unity for Gallaudet: Controversy

-Fall protest
+Fall 2006 protest

 On 20 September 2006, the Gallaudet Student Congress passed a resolution stating that they did not recognize Jane Fernandes as the 9th president of Gallaudet University.

 Ryan Commerson, LaToya Plummer, Leah Katz-Hernandez, and Delia Lozano-Martinez were Faculty, Students, Staff, and Alumni (FSSA) spokespersons.
 Chris Corrigan was described as the "Mayor of Tent City" and largely responsible for rallies.
 In his role as Student Body Government president, Noah Beckman, and Tara Holcomb, as Student Body Government's Director of Ethics and Conduct, emerged as strong voices for the students the SBG represented.
 The participation of former SBG president/alumna Tawny Holmes and graduate student Erin Moran was also critical.
 They encouraged the students to speak out about Dr. Jane K. Fernandes as the 9th president.
 During October, Commerson essentially filled the role as the democratic leader, with Holmes as the active alumnus leader and Moran as the coordinator of Tent City.
 Alumnus Sean Moore was also involved in organizing the impetus to move forward the protest activities.
 Plummer was key in negotiations with the DC police and the Fernandes transition administration.

 On October 1, 2006, Tent City was in the process of being revived by students when they ran into problems.
 Campus workers had put down a highly concentrated liquid fertilizer called Earth Juice.
 The administration claimed that the fertilizing was planned.
 The next day, the Tent City was revived to protest the 9th president selection.
 Eventually the students seized the Hall Memorial Building (HMB), and locked it down in order to prevent any classes from resuming and force the university administration to the negotiation table.

 On October 6, 2006, officers from the Department of Public Safety raided the Hall Memorial Building to break up the lockdown.
 The students later alleged that the officers assaulted several students.
 I. King Jordan ordered an independent investigation.

 On October 12, 2006, police were called in to arrest the students.

 Black Friday: October 13, 2006

 Marking a historical moment in Gallaudet history, 133 protesters were arrested for civil disobedience by the 6th Street gate on October 13, now known as "Black Friday."
-The arrests were due to insistent orders by I. King Jordan to the reluctant DC police, who tried to avoid as much involvement with the arrests because, in their words, "Those students aren't doing anything wrong."
+The arrests were due to insistent orders by Jordan to the reluctant DC police, who tried to avoid as much involvement with the arrests because, in their words, "Those students aren't doing anything wrong."
 While thousands of alumni and Gallaudet supporters watched, both via the internet and in person, each protester was quietly picked up and carried by campus security officers across the line separating the campus from the public street of DC into a DC Police van.
 Protest leaders went first, followed by waves of students, alumni, and prominent community members.
 Tim Rarus, one of the 1988 Deaf President Now leaders, was one of the first people arrested.
 Just before being arrested, he shouted, "I helped put you in office, now you're arresting me!".